First Sunday of Lent (C)

 FINDING GOD

-Today we are starting one of the richest periods in the liturgical year: LENT.
-For 40 days, we will accompany Jesus in his fight with the devil and his encounter with God.
+We have begun one of the richest periods of the liturgical year: LENT.
+We have 40 days to accompany Jesus in his struggle against the devil and in his encounter with God.

-The silence and solitude of the desert is impressive.
-Likewise it is surprising to see the holiest of all men being tempted by the devil, just like any of us.
-But Christ fights, and is victorious.
-This is a lesson for us to learn.
-We also will be victorious if we are with him, and if, like him, we put up a fight through fasting, penance and prayer.
+The silence and solitude of the desert make a strong impression on us.
+We are also surprised to see the holiest of men tempted by the devil, just like any of us.
+But Christ fights and wins.
+It is a lesson for us.
+We will overcome if we are with him and if we fight as he did—with fasting, penance, and prayer.

-In the midst of the hustle and bustle of our daily life, we need to recover an empty space in our surroundings, where we can hear the beating of our heart and be free from the hassle of those ridiculous things that seem so urgent to us, free from our unreasonable agenda, from those unforeseen commitments, a place where we can enter into contact with the deepest sources of our being.
+In the midst of the bustle of daily life, we need to carve out an empty space around us to listen to the beating of our hearts, to free ourselves from the noise of our trivial urgencies and irrational schedules, from our improvised commitments, and to enter into contact with the deepest sources of our being.

-3. Life in a world far from God can take its toll on us, without us even noticing, and that is why Lent is like a detoxification therapy for the soul.
-We are a little drunk from activism.
-To get away, to distract oneself, to take it easy - these are all terms that mean fleeing from reality.
-Have you never thought about going on spiritual exercises this Lent to fill that emptiness?
+3. Contact with a world living far from God can affect us without our noticing it, which is why Lent is like a kind of detox therapy for the soul.
+We are somewhat “intoxicated” by activism.
+Escaping, distracting ourselves, amusing ourselves—these are ways of fleeing from reality.
+Have you thought about attending a set of spiritual exercises this Lent to fill that emptiness?

-Living in the desert means not just living apart from men, but living with God and for God.
-Thus the desert becomes a place to meet God.
-A presence that is certain, yet hidden, secret.
-May the Spirit that "drove Jesus into the desert" prepare us to celebrate Easter, renewed in the spirit!
+Living in the desert does not only mean living without other people, but living with God and for God.
+The desert then becomes a place of encounter with God.
+It is a certain presence, but hidden and secret.
+May the Spirit who “drove Jesus into the desert” prepare us to celebrate Easter, renewed spiritually!